rufuspollock-okfn/ckan.js/README.md

 [datastore]: http://docs.ckan.org/en/latest/maintaining/datastore.html

+#### Store Data

-Store data into the Data API:
+Store data into the DataStore:

 ```
+// 2 rows or data (with columns/fields named 'A' and 'B'
 var records = [
   { A: 1, B: 2 },
   { A: 10, B: 16}
 ];
-// the id of a CKAN DataSet resource (the data here is considered to be that resource's data)
+// the id of a CKAN DataSet resource (the data that we store will be associated with that resource)
+// this resource will need to already exist
 resourceId = 'abc-efg';
 client.action('datastore_create', {
     resource_id: resourceId,